gtgthozz/NekoBox-two-servers-in-one-config/README.md

 # NekoBox-two-servers-in-one-config
 **Languages**: [![ru](https://img.shields.io/badge/lang-ru-red.svg)](https://github.com/gtgthozz/NekoBox-two-servers-in-one-config/blob/main/README-ru.md)

-Using 2 servers in the same configuration with different routing rules.
+Using 2 (or more) servers in the same configuration with different routing rules.
 It will be useful if you have 2 servers, but you don't want to switch between them all the time.

 The previous approach turned out to have far more issues than I expected.
 So I found two more options.